Financial planning for schools, MATs and academies: what is it and why is it important?

-Financial planning is an integral part of a school’s budgeting process, and if done effectively it can help save schools, MATs and academies money.
+Financial planning for schools is an integral part of the budgeting process, and if done effectively it can help save schools, MATs and academies money.
 Accurate forecasting (another term for financial planning) allows a school to use its resources more efficiently and understand any future challenges before they arise.
 Forecasting your spend over a number of years allows you to understand the impact of different scenarios and it highlights why financial planning for schools is so important.

-Financial planning helps organisations allocate resources appropriately, be accountable for any spending and plan for the future.
+Financial planning for schools helps organisations allocate resources appropriately, be accountable for any spending and plan for the future.
 Within schools, MATs and academies specifically, this can help navigate funding cuts, declines in admissions and staff shortages – ultimately allowing them to provide better educational opportunities.
-We’ve written in depth about best practices for effective MAT, academy and school budget planning and how this is important in the school environment.
+We’ve written in depth about best practices for effective school budget planning and how this is important in the school environment.

 A budget is obviously the most essential component of the financial planning process.
 A School Improvement Plan (SIP) also needs considering as part of the budget.
 A SIP is all about how a school plans its strategy and how it aims to improve things in future or maintain existing standards if they’re already high.
 A key part of the SIP is evaluating income and expenditure as it allows them to plan activity.

-There are a range of tools that can help staff and finance teams manage forecasting effectively:
+There are a range of financial planning for schools tools that can help staff and finance teams manage forecasting effectively:

 The components listed above will help establish a financial plan, but in practice how this is done requires a step-by-step approach.